Achievable logoAchievable logo

 Circulatory system physics arterial and venous systems; pressure and flow characteristics

-In the arterial system, the heart provides a high‐pressure pulse that propels blood through relatively narrow vessels with strong, elastic walls.
-This design maintains arterial pressure and modulates blood flow, ensuring that each heartbeat delivers a surge of blood at sufficient velocity.
-According to the continuity equation, fluid velocity is inversely related to cross‐sectional area, so the arteries—though narrower than veins—carry blood under higher pressure and moderate flow speed.
+In the arterial system, the heart generates a high-pressure pulse that drives blood through relatively narrow vessels with strong, elastic walls.
+This structure helps maintain arterial pressure and shape blood flow so each heartbeat delivers blood at sufficient pressure and velocity.

 Because venous blood returns under low pressure, several mechanisms support venous return:.